WASdev/ci.docker/README.md

 ## Container images

 * Our recommended set uses Red Hat's Universal Base Image (UBI) as the Operating System and are re-built daily.
 They are available from [IBM Container Registry (ICR)](docs/icr-images.md) and [Docker Hub](https://hub.docker.com/r/ibmcom/websphere-liberty).
-We stronly recommend to use the images in ICR.
+We strongly recommend using the images in ICR.
 Unlike Docker Hub, pulls from ICR are not rate limited.
 * Another set, using Ubuntu as the Operating System can be found on [Docker Hub](https://hub.docker.com/_/websphere-liberty).
 These are re-built automatically anytime something changes in the layers below.

 ## Building an application image